Domain Generalization for Medical Image Analysis: A Review: Methods

 \parggg{Conditional representation learning} refers to learning a representation of the input data influenced by a certain conditioning variable.
 This variable can be any additional information, such as domain labels or induced priors.
 Conditional representation learning aims to create representations that are sensitive to the specific aspects of the data relevant to the condition, and invariant or insensitive to other aspects.
 This can improve performance on tasks where certain aspects of the data are more relevant than others, or where the relevance of different aspects varies under different conditions.

 Liu~\etal~\cite{liu2021recursively,liu2022ordinal} proposed the Recursively Conditional Gaussian (RCG) prior for diabetic retinopathy and congenital heart disease diagnosis task.
 Their proposed method utilizes the ordinal structure of the class labels to construct an appropriate RCG before the class-related latent space.
 This RCG prior enforces a poset constraint that aligns the extracted latent vectors with the ordinal class labels.
 By conditioning the latent space on the ordinal labels, the RCG prior aims to learn a representation sensitive to the relevant aspects of the data for the specific diagnosis task, while invariant to other aspects.
-Wang~\etal~\cite{wang2020dofe} proposed Domain-oriented Feature Embedding (DoFE) for fundus image segmentation.
-The DoFE framework incorporates a domain knowledge pool to learn and store the domain prior information extracted from the multi-source domains.
-This domain prior knowledge is then dynamically enriched with the image features to make the semantic features more discriminative, improving the generalization ability of the segmentation networks on unseen target domains.
+Wang~\etal~\cite{wang2020dofe} proposed Domain-oriented Feature Embedding (DoFE) for fundus image segmentation, which incorporates a domain knowledge pool to learn the domain prior information extracted from the multi-source domains.
+This domain prior knowledge is then dynamically enriched with the image features to make the semantic features more discriminative.

 \parggg{Feature regularization} methods focus on incorporating regularization terms into the learning objective to guide the model toward extracting meaningful and generalizable features.
 These methods often utilize penalties that discourage the model from relying too heavily on individual features or encourage the model to maintain certain structures or properties in the learned representations.
 Additionally, regularization can be used to encourage the model to learn representations invariant to certain transformations of the data, such as translations or rotations.
 These kinds of regularization can make the learned features more robust to data variations that are irrelevant to the task at hand.
 For example, this might be done by promoting sparse representations (\eg, dropout~\cite{srivastava2014dropout}, $\ell_1$, $\ell_2$ regularization), where the model is encouraged to use as few features as possible to achieve its task, or by promoting orthogonality, where the model is encouraged to learn features that are independent of each other.